-You may have to pay a fine if you used one incorrectly.
+You may have to pay a fine if you use one incorrectly.
 Fines are issued by the Police or us, often using cameras to record when someone goes through when they shouldn't.

 A lane (marked out by thick white lines) usually down the side of the road for mainly buses to use.

-- taxis - bus lanes, prescribed and prohibited turns, bus or bus/tram gates EXCEPT Peaks Mount at Waterthorpe, adjacent to Crystal Peaks bus station, on runways B, C & D within Sheffield Transport Interchange (STI), on STI runway E (unless holding a PTE pass)
+- taxis - bus lanes, prescribed and prohibited turns, bus or bus/tram gates except Peaks Mount at Waterthorpe, adjacent to Crystal Peaks bus station, on runways B, C and D within Sheffield Transport Interchange (STI), on STI runway E (unless holding a PTE pass)

 A permit to drive through the bus or tram gate at Langsett Road (outbound only) is available for residents of the following roads:

 - Treswell Crescent

 - Kipling Road

 Each 'permit of exemption' is valid for 12 months.
 Without a permit, residents can't use the bus or tram gate.
 The bus or tram gate on Langsett Road is just beyond Ripley Street.

 About the Langsett Road permit